Selected examplary projects and publications

-Highlighted projects supported by the Platform
+Highlighted projects supported by the former Sustainability BiS PLatform

 The objective of this project is to create awareness of how the global sustainability challenges from the Rio+20 Summit are manifested in a local setting, in this case the Roskilde Festival.
 More specifically, the objective is to identify challenges and solutions for reducing food waste at the Roskilde Festival, which would reduce the environmental footprint and increase the income generated to the festival and the civil society organizations.
 During the one-week event, the Roskilde Festival becomes one of the biggest cities in Denmark and thus an ideal research lab for running such sustainability experiments.